 Every d-gem can be interpreted as a d-dimensional colored triangulation, and completely determines its topology.
-Informally, the gem is the dual of the triangulation: each node represents a colored simplex, and two nodes are i-adjacent iff the corresponding simplices share the face opposite to vertex i, with matched vertex colors.
-See figure 1.
+Informally, the triangulation is the dual of the gem: for each gem node there is a simplex in the triangulation, and two nodes are i-adjacent iff the corresponding simplices share the facet opposite to vertex i, with matched vertex colors.
+For example, the gem of figure 3 can be interpreted as the colored triangulation shows in figure 2.